readthedocs/readthedocs.org/docs/guides/feature-flags.rst

-Read the Docs offers some additional flag settings which are disabled by default for every project and can only be enabled by `contacting us via email`_ or the administrator of your service.
+Read the Docs offers some additional flag settings which are disabled by default for every project and can only be enabled by `contacting us through our support form`_ or the administrator of your service.

-.. _contacting us via email: mailto:support@readthedocs.org
+.. _contacting us through our support form: https://docs.readthedocs.io/en/stable/support.html

 Available Flags
 ---------------